anicholls35/Obscura-Flutter/README.md

 7. Addded onPress function to buttons
 8. Created channelData class in /lib/Global_Companents/Fake_Data
 9. Fixed Navigation bar being able to call itself
+10. Fixed SVGs not displaying correctly
+11. Fixed Keyboard from disrupting the widgets which should of been immutable

 #### Known Issues
 1. Can't fetch input from TextArea